Engage Neurodiverse Students in the Classroom – On-Demand Training

 Group projects, class discussions and presentations are staples of classroom learning — but they can present significant barriers for neurodiverse students when not designed with inclusivity of everyone in mind.
 Faculty and staff are often challenged by how to effectively support and engage the increasing number of neurodivergent students attending college – leaving many feeling ill-equipped and uncertain about how to best accommodate differing learning needs of students.

-Gather your colleagues and join us on September 16, 2025, as our expert presenter shares practical, research-informed strategies and real case examples of how to create more accessible, engaging classroom experiences for students with autism, ADHD and other cognitive differences.
+Our expert presenter shares practical, research-informed strategies and real case examples of how to create more accessible, engaging classroom experiences for students with autism, ADHD and other cognitive differences.

 Design your learning environment and assignments to allow for flexibility in communication, processing, and participation without sacrificing academic rigor.
 Increase the success of your students with neurodiversity through authentic engagement in collaborative classroom experiences that help reduce their anxiety and foster their confidence.